jwambugu/bridge-v2/README.md

 # [WIP] - Bridge

-API gateway for making bulk payments and bulk notification built using go and gRPC.
+A simple backend service built using go and gRPC.
 This implementation uses the [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) which allows the business logic to not rely on the data sources which can be easily swapped on demand.

 The projects also uses [gRPC gateway](https://github.com/grpc-ecosystem/grpc-gateway) to proxy gRPC to JSON following the gRPC HTTP spec.

+The service can:

+- Login an existing user.
+- Register a new user
+- Get auth user details.
+- Update auth user details.

 ### Endpoints

 > TODO: Add gRPC and grpc-gateway endpoints

+### Roadmap

+- [] Store credentials on vault
+- [] Add observability using OpenTelemetry
+- [] Add a worker to run background tasks

 ## Running on Docker [Requires docker]